 Here are just a few tips to make this part of the day run as smoothly as possible!

-- When putting together your timeline, please allot time to actually get dressed.
-This can take anywhere from five minutes to half an hour or more, if you have a complicated dress!
+- When putting together your timeline, please allow time to actually get dressed.
+This can take anywhere from five minutes to half an hour or more if you have a complicated outfit!
 During your last fitting, take note of how long it takes to get fully dressed.
 Add a bit more time onto that for anything last minute, as well as jewelry and shoes, and this gives you a good idea of how much time you’ll need.

-- If your mother, bridesmaids, or other family members will be helping you get ready, let’s get them dressed first!
-About fifteen minutes to half an hour before you want to put your dress on, they’ll need to get themselves ready.
+- If your mother, wedding party members, or other family members will be helping you get ready, let’s get them dressed first!
+About fifteen minutes to half an hour before you want to put your outfit on, they’ll need to get themselves ready.
 That way they’ll be ready to help you when it’s your turn to get dressed!

-- If you're exchanging gifts, let's designate a time to do that.
-It would be amazing if your hair and makeup were done, or you were just about ready to get dressed.
-We can even document this once you're dressed.
-I'd love to hear what you have planned, so that we can choose the best time for it to occur!
+- If you’re exchanging gifts, let’s designate a time to do that.
+It would be amazing if your hair and makeup were done (if applicable), or if you were just about ready to get dressed.
+We can even document this once you’re dressed.
+I’d love to hear what you have planned so that we can choose the best time for it to occur!

 This might seem like a lot, but don’t let it be a source of stress!
 If you have any questions, please don’t hesitate to contact me.
 All of these tips and suggestions are just meant to help keep your day as smooth and easy as possible, and I’d love to chat more about your thoughts!